Spring Boot Method Security with SAPL

 }

 We use the ContentFilterPredicateProvider class that is already provided in the SAPL engine.
-This class can be used to filter a JSON object and extract nodes that match the specified conditions.
+This class filters a JSON object and extracts nodes that match the specified conditions.

-The class is addressed in the obligation using the assignment "type" : "jsonContentFilterPredicate".
-This is followed by the conditions keyword, where one or more conditions are specified and checked.
-Here, the array is checked for JSON nodes that contain the ageRating element and whether the age rating is lower than the age of the accessing user.
-Any matching nodes are then displayed.
+The obligation selects this provider with the assignment "type" : "jsonContentFilterPredicate".
+The conditions field then specifies one or more conditions to check.
+Here, the provider checks the array for JSON nodes that contain the ageRating element and whose age rating is less than or equal to the age of the accessing user.
+Only matching nodes remain in the response.

 @Service